AB-Pardakulov/Magnum-Opus-Public/README.md

 # Magnum-Opus-Public
-A multi-function Discord bot powered by Python with optional AI and Google search capabilities
+### A multi-function Discord bot powered by Python with optional AI and Google search capabilities

-Setup ~
+*Requires the Discord Developer Portal.*

+**Setup ~**

-Please ensure you have PIP installed on your system/virtual environment and install the following packages.
+*Please ensure you have PIP installed on your system/virtual environment and install the following packages.*

 `pip install Discord`